Article By: Leanne Ridgeway

 We all know the deal with music these days.
 There’s a ton of good content out there and it can mostly all be streamed free, but when you hear something you’re probably gonna listen to over and over, it’s wise to just make that jawn part of your family.

 If the American flag could be personified, but that person was a guitar, that guitar would be the embodiment of GREAT ELECTRIC QUEST.
 That guitar would also shoot lightning and out drink Andre the Giant and Wade Boggs at the same time.
 Way above is a stream of the album and below a link to where you can fire that sucker right into the shopping cart icon.

 “Go fuck yourself, San Diego” – Ron Burgundy….and also me… and also G.E.Q. with those riffs.

-GREAT ELECTRIC QUEST have a live appearance at the second annual Heavy Mash Fest, alongside some other amazing acts:
+GREAT ELECTRIC QUEST has a live appearance at the second annual Heavy Mash Fest, alongside some other amazing acts: